662amandeep/Team-Genomics-One-A/Detailed Work/Workflow_with_detailed_Information.md

     Perform the read mapping for ‘Mother’ and ‘Proband’ samples with the same parameters mentioned in the previous step with the following changes:

        Mother Sample:
       .
-“Will you select a reference genome from your history or use a built-in index?”: Use a built-in genome index .
-“Using reference genome”: Human:hg19
-      .
-“Single or Paired-end reads”: Paired
-      .
-“Select first set of reads”: the forward reads (R1) dataset of the father sample .
-“Select second set of reads”: the reverse reads (R2) dataset of the father sample .
-“Set read groups information?”: Set read groups (SAM/BAM specification) .
-“Auto-assign”: No
-      .
 “Read group identifier (ID)”: 001
       .
-“Auto-assign”: No
-      .
 “Read group sample name (SM)”: mother

        Proband Sample:
       .
-“Will you select a reference genome from your history or use a built-in index?”: Use a built-in genome index .
-“Using reference genome”: Human:hg19
-      .
-“Single or Paired-end reads”: Paired
-      .
-“Select first set of reads”: the forward reads (R1) dataset of the father sample .
-“Select second set of reads”: the reverse reads (R2) dataset of the father sample .
-“Set read groups information?”: Set read groups (SAM/BAM specification) .
-“Auto-assign”: No
-      .
 “Read group identifier (ID)”: 002
-      .
-“Auto-assign”: No
       .
 “Read group sample name (SM)”: proband

   ```